Canadian Dividend Investors

 Warren Buffett

-The fair share price is sometimes referred to as the fair share value and is considered to be the intrinsic financial value of the common shares of a company.
-The fair share price represents the maximum price you should pay for the shares, based on their expected financial return.
-Ideally, you should only buy the shares of a company when the market price is lower than the fair share price.
-The greater the discount from the fair share price, the greater the factor of safety against overpaying.
+The fair share value represents the maximum price you should pay for the shares, based on their expected financial return.
+Ideally, you should only buy the shares of a company when the market price is lower than the fair share value.
+The greater the discount from the fair share value, the greater the factor of safety against overpaying.

-The fair share price of every company is necessarily subjective, because it depends on other investors' expectations with respect to the company's future financial success.
-While there are several different methods for estimating the fair share price for common shares, in my opinion, the most useful approach is based on the axiom that the fair price of any asset is equal to the price that buyers have been willing to pay, whether it be for a house, a used car, or the common shares of a public company.
+The fair share value of every company is subjective because it depends on other investors’ expectations of the company’s future financial success.
+While there are several methods for estimating the fair share value for common shares, in my opinion, the most useful approach is based on the axiom that the fair price of any asset is equal to the price that buyers have been willing to pay for the same asset in the few years, whether it be for a house, a used car, or the common shares of a public company.

-Value Line provides historic data for both the prices and the annual earnings for those companies included in their coverage universe.
-For example, the highest and lowest prices and annual earnings are highlighted on Figure 11, which was copied from the Value Line report for Sun Life Financial services, dated May 3, 2024:
+Conveniently, Value Line provides historic data for both the prices and the annual earnings for those companies included in their coverage universe.
+For example, the highest and lowest annual prices and annual earnings for Sun Life Financial are highlighted on Figure 1, which shows a portion of the Value Line report for the company dated October 31, 2025.

-In summary, by the end of 2024, the market price for a common share of SLF can be expected to fall somewhere between $69 and $103, with an estimated average or fair share price of $86.
-Of course, unforeseen events could occur that could have a positive or negative effect on SLF's business, so that the market price may fall outside the expected range before the end of 2024.
-Nevertheless, based on the foregoing analysis, I would consider buying the shares anytime the price falls significantly lower than the fair share price of $86.
+In summary, by the end of 2026, the market price for a common share of SLF is expected to fall somewhere between $60 and $90, with an estimated average or fair share value of $75.
+Of course, unforeseen events could have a positive or negative effect on SLF’s business, so that the market price may fall outside the expected range before the end of 2026.
+Nevertheless, based on the foregoing analysis, I would consider buying the shares anytime the price falls significantly lower than the expected fair share value of $75.

-You should note that there is considerable room for judgement in the choice of the values used in these calculations.
-For this reason, you should always check your estimate of the fair share price with those of other trustworthy sources.
-There are good reasons why it is called the art, not the science, of investing.
+It is apparent that there is considerable room for judgment in the choice of the values used to calculate the fair share value.
+For this reason, you should always check your estimate of the fair share value with other trustworthy sources.
+There are good reasons why it is called the art, not the science, of investing !

 1. Attributed to Warren Buffett.
 Source unknown.